The Bristol Cats Study

 - annually thereafter, subject to study funding.

-Participation in this study is voluntary and you have the right to withdraw from the study at any point.
+Participation in this study is voluntary and owners have the right to withdraw from the study at any point.

 The study has been approved by the Ethics of Human Research Committee and by the Ethical review group of the Animal Services Unit, providing that any cases of suspected neglect of a pet will be reported to the appropriate veterinarian.